bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 # spot_ros2_control

 This is a ROS 2 package designed to communicate with Spot's joint control API through ROS 2 control.
-It uses the hardware interface provided in the [`spot_hardware_interface`](../spot_hardware_interface/) package to connect to the robot, and also supports a `mock` hardware interface that forwards commands directly to state.
+It uses the hardware interface provided in the [`spot_hardware_interface`](../spot_hardware_interface/) package to connect to the robot (and also supports a `mock` hardware interface that forwards commands directly to state).
 By default, it loads a standard joint state broadcaster and forward position controller provided from `ros2_control`.
 An alternative controller from [`spot_controllers`](../spot_controllers/) that forwards position, velocity, and effort commands at the same time is also available.

 ## On-robot